RPI-ITWS/ITWS2110-F22-howelc/lab6/README.md

+Optimizations:

-The first two optimizations I implemented are seperating and minifying the CSS.
+- The first two optimizations I implemented are seperating and minifying the CSS and JS.
-The second two optimizations I made are separting, minifying, and defering JS.
-The fifth optimization I implemented are turning all the images into a sprite sheet.
+- The third optimization I implemented is turning all the images into a sprite sheet.
-The sixth optimization I made is animating the combs with CSS instead of JS.
+- The fourth optimization I made is animating the combs with CSS instead of JS.
-The final optimization I made is combining indentical similar CSS rules.
+- The fifth optimization I made is combining indentical similar CSS rules.
+- The sixth optimization I made is making changes to the JS such as using textContent since innerHTML parses HTML.
+- The seventh optimization I made is enabling gzip compression.
+(Note: I do not know if this was active before but I added it to the root directory)
+- The eight optimization I made is adding expire headers

 As for what I did beyond this I spent quite a bit of time on the getting everything that utlized the images to work with the sprite sheet.
 I made changes to many of the UI elements and incresed sizes for better readability.
 I got rid of deprecated html and css.